 Many people have been told or heard that an RLT must be fully funded as soon as possible after it has been created in order for it to be of any use.
 In some states, such as Florida, where the probate process can be difficult and expensive, it may be true that fully funding the RLT is desirable for most or all situations.
 However, at least for Georgia residents, there is no universal answer as to when and how fully an RLT must be funded.
 The actual decisions regarding when and how fully to fund an RLT should instead be made on a case-by-case basis, based on each individual’s situation and the reasons he or she decided to use an RLT-based estate plan.
 The benefits that the RLT are intended to provide will drive the decision of when and how fully the RLT should be funded.

 In this newsletter, we will discuss the level of funding needed to ensure that an RLT-based plan provides a given benefit.
-The possible benefits of an RLT-based plan were discussed in our June 2015 newsletter.
+The possible benefits of an RLT-based plan were discussed in our prior newsletter on this topic (actually part 1 of our 3 part newsletter series on the use of RLTs).
 Please note: it is possible for more than one benefit to be important to any given client.
 Where multiple benefits are desired, the best approach is generally to use the highest level of funding appropriate for the desired benefits.
 However, where the desired benefits do not require funding the RLT prior to death, those clients have the option to either fund anyhow, or just to skip the extra steps and hassles that funding can create for them during their lifetimes.

 1. You chose an RLT-based plan primarily because you are concerned that you may become incapacitated on a long-term basis in the future, or that you may simply want or need assistance in managing your assets on a long-term basis.
 RLTs are often the best choice where long-term asset management by a third party will be needed, because a successor Trustee is the legal owner of the RLT’s assets, while someone acting under a Power of Attorney is not the owner of those assets.
 Agents acting under Powers of Attorney often encounter resistance from third parties, especially banks and brokerage houses, whereas Trustees generally do not encounter these issues.

 Funding Needed and Timing: If you chose an RLT simply because you wanted to help ensure that someone could take over management of your assets for a long period during your lifetime, and you do not have any other factors behind your selection of an RLT, then you do not need to fund the RLT at all unless and until your incapacity becomes a reality.
 If and when you ever become incapacitated (or feel that you are on the verge of becoming incapacitated), you can fund the RLT if you are still able to act for yourself.
-If you have already become incapacitated, then your attorney-in-fact (the agent) under your financial Power of Attorney can fully fund the RLT.
+If you have already become incapacitated, then your attorney-in-fact (the agent) under your Power of Attorney can fully fund the RLT.
 An RLT used in this way is often referred to as a “stand-by” RLT, because it stands by empty unless and until needed.
-If you don’t end up funding the RLT during your lifetime because incapacity does not become an issue, then the RLT will simply take effect at your death, along with your Will.
+If you don’t end up funding the RLT during your lifetime because incapacity never becomes an issue, then your Will funds the RLT at your death.

 2. You chose an RLT-based plan because you are afraid that you may begin to suffer a weakened mental or physical state in the future, and that you may need protection, either from your own destructive actions or from others who may try to take advantage of you.
 An RLT is the best way to voluntarily take steps to protect yourself against your own imprudent actions or from the actions of others who may try to take advantage of you.
 This benefit is essentially the same as the first benefit discussed above, but highlights a different concern.
 Unfortunately, many people who begin to decline mentally begin to engage in atypical behavior, which can often result in great financial damage and sometimes even bodily harm.
 Also, many unscrupulous people prey on individuals who are in weakened mental or physical states.
 The use of a stand-by RLT can give you a sort of safety net.
 If you are aware enough to realize that you are making poor decisions and resign, your successor Trustee can step in and help protect you from yourself.
 If you are not so aware, the successor Trustee may be able to force this protection on you.
 Once a successor Trustee is in place and acting on your behalf, the Trustee can take steps to ensure your safety and well-being, even if you can’t do so for yourself.
 The Trustee can also step between you and the predatory people who may be trying to take advantage of you.